-Specialist in Blood Banking Program
+Specialist in Blood Bank Technology/Transfusion Medicine Program

 The SBB program provides comprehensive and in-depth training in all aspects of blood banking, blood collection, product manufacturing, immunohematology, specialized serology, molecular testing, transfusion medicine practice, quality systems, process control, education and research, leadership, and management.
 It is designed to prepare individuals to become transfusion medicine specialists.
 Graduates of the program are awarded a certificate of completion and are eligible to take the ASCP Board of Registry examination for SBB certification.